 Frome FM, wanted to down size but we needed as much space as possible for the show.
 So, when they moved out, we decided it was time to go indie, which meant leasing the studio for Soundcheck and re-organising the space for dedicated live performance use.
 We put in more cameras, enabling us to choose any of 5 different camera angles; we added more lights and a lighting gantry; we expanded the performance space even further.
 The new independent production company would need a name, so since we were producing Soundcheck as a visual radio production we decided to call the new company Visual Radio Arts Ltd.

-In 2021 our lease at The Old Fire Station in Frome expired so we moved to Unit 2 on the Bath Road Business Centre in Devizes.
-The next 5 year mission will be based in Wiltshire, just a stone’s throw from the canal.
+In 2021 our lease at The Old Fire Station in Frome expired so we moved to Unit 2 on the Bath Road Business Centre in Devizes, Wiltshire, just a stone’s throw from the canal.

 Our brand of visual radio is still evolving, allowing us to take on more and more ambitious productions.
 We now have 9 iPhone cameras, all remotely controlled from an iPad, mostly mounted on pan/tilt gimbals.